Mouth Snoring Test – A Simple Home Test

 Now try to replicate the same noise with your mouth closed.
 If this doesn’t work even though you snore at night, then it’s very likely that you’re a mouth snorer.

-Help against snoring in the case of oral respiration
+Help with snoring in the case of oral respiration

-- The means of choice in the case of mouth snoring is the use of an anti-snore mouthpiece.
-It looks like a boxer’s gumshield and blocks mouth breathing.
-This means that you’re constrained to breathe through the nose again.
+The treatment of choice in the case of mouth snoring is the use of an snoring mouth guard.
+It looks like a boxer’s gumshield and prevents mouth breathing.
+This means that you’re forced to breathe through the nose again.
 This is better for your health though, and allows you to have a relaxing sleep.
-Yet, if you have problems with nasal breathing, you should consider combining the mouthpiece with the use of a nasal dilator (stop snoring cones).
+Yet, if you have problems with nasal breathing, you should consider combining the mouthpiece with the use of a nasal dilator .

-- Aside from that, nasal dilators are also employed in the case of oral snoring.
-They facilitate nasal respiration, or in other words, enable clear breathing through the nose in the first place.
+Aside from that, nasal dilators are also employed in the case of oral snoring.
+They facilitate nasal respiration, or in other words, enable you to breathe freely through your nose again .
 The nasal dilator creates the necessary condition to prevent the body from switching to oral respiration during sleep, which again is the reason why mouth snoring occurs.